 - Pine Straw Mulch

 There are some items on this list that are far more helpful than others.
-Our top 3 picks would have to be the soil tester, branch cutter, and pine mulch.
+My top 3 picks would have to be the soil tester, branch cutter, and pine mulch.

 1. Soil Tester

-So, it’s important to get the pH right.
-Although you can buy kits or do homemade tests to determine your soil’s pH, the soil tester linked above will make it incredibly easy.
-It doesn’t even require batteries.
+So, it’s pretty essential to get the soil’s pH right.
+Although you can buy kits or do homemade tests to determine your soil’s pH, having a soil tester will make it incredibly easy.

 2. Branch Cutter